 How much water and liquids should I drink every day?
 How do I know if I'm drinking enough?
-Is it okay to drink coffee, tea, or soft drinks?
+Is it ok to drink coffee, tea, or soft drinks?

 What foods can I eat?
 What foods should I avoid?

-Is it okay to take extra vitamins or minerals?
+Is it ok to take extra vitamins or minerals?
 How about herbal remedies?